 The University of New England provides some on-campus accommodation for staff in our residential Colleges, though this may be limited for families.
 Armidale also has a large number of motels, which would be suitable for short-term accommodation.

 Information on rental accommodation and purchasing a home, can be obtained from local Real Estate Agents.
-Some of the Real Estate Agents also offer a "virtual" tour of homes available for purchase on the web.
+Some of the Real Estate Agents also offer a "virtual" online tour of homes available for purchase.